aankur/garage/doc/book/reference-manual/s3-compatibility.md

 ## DISCLAIMER

-**The compatibility list for other platforms is given only for information purposes and based on available documentation.** They are sometimes completed, in a best effort approach, with the source code and inputs from maintainers when documentation is lacking.
-We are not proactively monitoring new versions of each software, check the modification history to know when the page has been updated for the last time.
-Some entries will be inexact or outdated: for any serious decision, you must make your own tests.
+**The compatibility list for other platforms is given only for informational purposes and based on available documentation.** They are sometimes completed, in a best effort approach, with the source code and inputs from maintainers when documentation is lacking.
+We are not proactively monitoring new versions of each software: check the modification history to know when the page has been updated for the last time.
+Some entries will be inexact or outdated.
+For any serious decision, you must make your own tests.
 **The official documentation of each project can be accessed by clicking on the project name in the column header.**

-Feel free to open a PR to fix this table.
+Feel free to open a PR to suggest fixes this table.
 Minio is missing because they do not provide a public S3 compatibility list.

 ## Update history